customerio/customerio-ios/README.md

 **The SDK has been tested on iOS devices**.
 It might work on other Apple devices—macOS, tvOS, and watchOS—but we have not officially tested, nor do we officially support, non-iOS devices.

+### Using version 1 of our SDK?

+It's recommended to upgrade to using version 2 of the iOS SDK.
+[Check out our migration docs to learn how to update your app.](https://customer.io/docs/sdk/ios/migrate-upgrade/)

 ## Summary

 To get started, you need to install and initialize the relevant SDK packages in your project.